simplif-ai/application/SummarizationModule/API/README.md

     * The text that you want summarized must be stored in a JSON variable called "text"
 #### Example
     {
-        "text": "Text that I wish to summarize., Please summarize me."
+        "text": "Text that I wish to summarize.
+Please summarize me."
     }

 ## What does the response look like